Director: Andrew Shea

 Let it not be said that only individuals can behave badly when it comes to collecting.
 Indeed, massive pilfering of everything from flowers to entire building facades has led to the collections many of us enjoy at museums, conservatories, and libraries.
 Here in Chicago, many people enjoy gawking at the parts of famous structures Col. Robert McCormick swiped and embedded in the exterior of the Tribune Tower—if you can’t actually visit Westminster Abbey or the Parthenon, this, I guess, is the next best thing.

 In recent decades, some countries that have had many of their priceless treasures removed through the spoils of war and collectors’ lust have taken steps to retrieve them.
-For a look at recent, large-scale plundering, I recommend the documentary The Rape of Europa.
+For a look at recent, large-scale plundering, I recommend the documentary The Rape of Europa (2006).
 That film explicates, among other things, the attempt of a Jewish family to reclaim a stolen painting by Austrian artist Gustav Klimt.
 Interestingly, the film under consideration here, Portrait of Wally, details another cause célèbre in the art world involving Klimt’s protégé Egon Schiele.

 Wally Neuzil was Schiele’s mistress and the subject of many of his works.
 The 1912 painting in question, titled “Portrait of Wally,” is a companion piece to a self-portrait Schiele did.
-Unlike his sexually graphic works, these two paintings reflect a certain romanticism and emotional intimacy that makes them stand-outs.
+Unlike his sexually graphic works, these two paintings reflect a certain romanticism and emotional intimacy that make them stand-outs.
 That is why Austrian art dealer Lea Bondi, who sold the works of Schiele and other cutting-edge artists and was herself painted by many of them, purchased the painting for her personal collection.
 Shortly after Nazi Germany annexed Austria in 1938, Bondi, a Jew, had her business confiscated and “Aryanized” by Friedrich Welz.
 Welz also went into Bondi’s home and coerced her into giving him “Portrait of Wally.”
 Bondi escaped from Austria and eventually settled in London.

 After the war, the art in Welz’s possession, including a collection of Schiele’s works Welz forced Dr. Heinrich Rieger to sell to him before Rieger was shipped off to die in a concentration camp, was recovered by American troops and turned over to the Austrian government.
 The government placed them in the permanent collection of the Belvedere, Austria’s National Gallery; “Portrait of Wally” was among the paintings, erroneously catalogued as part of the Rieger collection.
 In 1946, Bondi recovered her gallery and learned from Welz that the Belvedere had the painting.
 After failing to reclaim the painting on her own, she turned to noted Schiele collector and scholar Rudolph Leopold in 1953 to intercede on her behalf.
 Instead, Leopold, who owned the companion self-portrait, traded one of his Schieles for “Portrait of Wally.”